anoadragon453/matrix-doc/proposals/xxxx-authenticated-media.md

 The default is `public`, for backwards compatibility purposes.

-#### Downloading:
+#### Downloading
-This is limited to the "all good" case for private files.
-Things like public files, and denied access are left out to make the diagram more readable.
+Note that the diagram is limited to the "all good" case for authenticated media.
+Things like public media, and denied access are left out to make the diagram more legible.

 ```mermaid
 sequenceDiagram